Correspondences between affine Hecke algebras and applications: Smooth representations of -adic reductive groups

 \subsection{Depth-zero supercuspidal representations of $p$-adic classical groups}

-\begin{example} {\rm Let $V$ be a vector space over $E$ of dimension $n$.
+\begin{example} Let $E$ be an unramified quadratic extension of $F$, and let $V$ be a vector space over $E$ of dimension $n$.
 There are two classes of hermitian forms on $V$.
 They are distinguished by the parity of the valuation of the determinant of the form: we denote the form by $\langle\,,\,\rangle^+$ if the valuation is even, and by $\langle\,,\,\rangle^-$ otherwise.
 We denote the corresponding unitary groups by $\rU^\pm_n(F)$.
 The group $\rU^+_n(F)$ is quasi-split.
 If $n$ is odd, then the groups $\rU^+_n(F)$ and $\rU^-_n(F)$ are isomorphic, if $n$ is even, then $\rU^-_n(F)$ is an inner form of $\rU^+_n(F)$.

 The standard maximal parahoric subgroups of $G=\rU_n^\pm(F)$ are the groups $G_{x,0}$ such that $\bbG_{x,0}$ is isomorphic to the product of two unitary groups $\rU_{n_1}(k_F)$ and $\rU_{n_2}(k_F)$ with $n_1+n_2=n$.
-By \S\ref{subsubsec:unitary-finite} and \eqref{eqn:depth zero supercuspidal}, the supercuspidal unipotent representations of $\rU_n(F)$ are the representations $\pi=\cInd_{G_{[x]}}^L(\bpi_x)$, where $\pi_x=\tau_{k_1}\otimes\tau_{k_2}$ with $k_1^2+k_1=2n_1$ and $k_2^2+k_2=2n_2$.
-For $i\in\{1,2\}$, we denote by $\lambda_i$ the partition of $n_i$ defined by $\lambda_i:=(k_i, k_i-1,k_i-2,\ldots, 1,)$.} \end{example}
+By \S\ref{subsec:finiteHowe} and \eqref{eqn:depth zero supercuspidal}, the supercuspidal unipotent representations of $\rU_n(F)$ are the representations $\pi=\cInd_{G_{[x]}}^L(\bpi_x)$, where $\pi_x=\tau_{a_1}\otimes\tau_{a_2}$ with $a_1^2+a_1=2n_1$ and $a_2^2+a_2=2n_2$.
+For $i\in\{1,2\}$, we denote by $\lambda_i$ the partition of $n_i$ defined by $\lambda_i:=(k_i, k_i-1,k_i-2,\ldots, 1,)$. \end{example}